maxim729467/archive_recording/README.md

 DOCKER

-Make sure to set up config in the same directory as your docker-compose file before running docker, otherwise it will through error trying to find config.json
+Make sure to set up config in the same directory as your docker-compose file before running docker, otherwise it will throw error trying to locate config.json